 - content of the future should be a “cluster” of modular content components of rich media

-- creating and editing content should be simple, few-steps process with no technical “burden” involved
+- creating and editing content should be a simple, few-steps process with no technical “burden” involved

 - content of the future should be exchangeable across platforms and to support multiple forms of media